Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 The aim is not to eliminate all heat loss.
 It is to reduce it sufficiently for low-temperature heating to operate comfortably and economically.

 The key is understanding the specific performance of your home rather than relying on assumptions.
-Our Retrofit Strategy service models different upgrade pathways so you can see how insulation, airtightness and heating interact before committing to disruptive work.
+Our Retrofit Strategy service models different upgrade pathways so you can understand how insulation, airtightness and heating interact before committing to disruptive work.

 Government Support Under the Warm Homes Plan